For rebates or to sign up for a home energy assessment visit the “incentives” tab in the menu bar

 Incentives: CORE helps community members in the Roaring Fork Valley reduce their greenhouse gas emissions through rebates and low-interest loans to implement home energy efficiency and other measures.
 See what you can do for more details.
 In addition to supporting individuals, CORE supports local organizations and entities through the Community Grants and Green Key Grants.
 Visit www.aspencore.org/grants for more information.

-Solar: In 1998, CORE started the nation’s first “solar production incentive” program, which pays local residents $2.00/watt for installing a solar photovoltaic system (up to $6,000 per customer).
+Solar: In 1998, CORE started the nation’s first “solar production incentive” program.
+Today we pay residents $0.50/kWh annual production for installing a solar photovoltaic system (up to $3,000 per customer).
 Incentives are also available for installing solar hot water systems and purchasing Energy Star appliances.
 See the incentives link for more details.

 REMP: In 2000, we helped start the world’s first Renewable Energy Mitigation Program (REMP), which has raised nearly 12 million dollars over the last twelve years.
 This money is used to fund various grant programs to lower carbon emissions in the Roaring Fork Valley.
 For more policy achievements, please visit CORE’s policy achievements page.